Once Upon A Time In Hollywood vs. The Real Bruce Lee

 Feat.
 Bruce Lee and Kareem Abdul- Jabbar in Game of Death (1978)

 Lee cannot be separated from that paradigm.
-However, what does separate him was his desire for honest self-expression—in front of and behind the camera.
-It was this aspect of his public persona, which was ground-breaking and ahead of his time.
+However, what does set him apart was his desire for honest self-expression—both in front of and behind the camera.
+It was this aspect of his public persona that was groundbreaking and ahead of his time.

-Today, most celebrities will, one way or another, sell their own brand of authenticity, now realising the value of connecting to their fans and followers as real people.
-Lee was possibly the first celebrity to ever do so, during a cultural moment in which myth-making was king.
+Today, most celebrities, one way or another, sell their own brand of authenticity, now realising the value of connecting to their fans and followers as real people.
+Lee was possibly the first celebrity to ever do so, during a cultural moment when myth-making was king.

-Today, as Hollywood finds itself inside an at times uncomfortable paradigm shift, in which Lee’s dream of authentic depictions of film characters of all ethnicities exists at the epicentre of the zeitgeist—perhaps, it’s time for Lee’s full impact on culture and cinema to be properly acknowledged—regardless of which side of the debate about his latest depiction we find ourselves on.
+Today, as Hollywood finds itself in the midst of an at-times uncomfortable paradigm shift—where Lee’s dream of authentic depictions of film characters of all ethnicities exists at the epicentre of the zeitgeist—perhaps it’s time for Lee’s full impact on culture and cinema to be properly acknowledged, regardless of which side of the debate about his latest depiction we find ourselves on.

 To discover more about Bruce Lee visit BruceLee.com.